I'm 35, I Make $308K & I Worked A 24-Hour Shift This Week

 3:10 a.m. — Another call.
 This time I want the patient to come in for evaluation.
 I consider going back to sleep but just lay there for a bit.

 4 a.m. — I get up and go back to evaluate my patient before the others arrive.
 She's making slow progress; I'll take it.
 The next patient arrives.
-She's in labor but planning for a repeat cesarean delivery so I let the staff know to prepare the OR.
-I consent the patient for surgery then I head back to my call room to document and call the anesthesiologist.
+She's in labour but planning for a repeat caesarean delivery so I let the staff know to prepare the OR.
+I consent the patient for surgery then I head back to my call room to document and call the anaesthesiologist.

 Advertisement